ashleysommer/pynecktie/docs/pynecktie/debug_mode.rst

 Manually setting auto reload
 ----------------------------

-Sanic offers a way to enable or disable the Automatic Reloader manually, the ``auto_reload`` argument will activate or deactivate the Automatic Reloader.
+Necktie offers a way to enable or disable the Automatic Reloader manually, the ``auto_reload`` argument will activate or deactivate the Automatic Reloader.

 .. code-block:: python

-    from sanic import Sanic
+    from pynecktie import Necktie
-    from sanic.response import json
+    from pynecktie.response import json

-    app = Sanic()
+    app = Necktie()

     @app.route('/')
     async def hello_world(request):